 Serum 2 Guidelines for Optimizing CPU Usage

-To achieve the best performance and maintain high-quality sound design in Serum2, here are two key areas to focus on for CPU optimization:
+To achieve the best performance and maintain high-quality sound design in Serum 2, this article offers some areas to focus on for CPU optimization.

 Using more than 3-7 unisons per oscillator is often unnecessary and can be a red flag for inefficiency.
 Higher unison counts not only increase CPU usage significantly but also introduce phasing issues, potentially degrading your sound quality.